bbc/peaks.js/customizing.md

-# Customising Peaks.js
+# Customizing Peaks.js

-This document describes how to customise how point and segment markers are rendered in Peaks.js.
+This document describes how to customize various aspects of the waveform rendering in Peaks.js.

-Peaks.js makes use of the [Konva.js](https://konvajs.org/) graphics library, and so we recommend becoming familiar with Konva.js.
-You may find the following Konva tutorials helpful:
+Peaks.js makes use of the [Konva.js](https://konvajs.org/) graphics library, and so we recommend becoming familiar with Konva.
+You may find the following tutorials helpful:

 * [Konva Polygon Tutorial](https://konvajs.github.io/docs/shapes/Line_-_Polygon.html)
 * [Konva Text Tutorial](https://konvajs.github.io/docs/shapes/Text.html)